AbrahamtheAnalyst/Superstore-Sales-Analysis-Using-Python/README.md

 Specifically, I aim to answer questions such as: which regions have the highest sales and profit?
 Which product categories are the most profitable?
 What are the most profitable products?
 By answering these questions, I hope to provide recommendations for the company on how to optimize its products offerings and improve its revenue and profitability.

-### EXPLORATORY DATA ANALYSIS
-I need to gather the data and do some exploratory data analysis on it.

 **Here is the primary dataset used for this analysis : [Superstore Dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final)**
 ---